jnowakowski/lnd-docker/README.md

 }
 ```
 # Part II: new address
-## When synchronised, get a new address
+## When synchronised, get a new address and open channel
 Generate a new addres:
 ```
 $ docker exec -it lnd lncli newaddress np2wkh